Multyfarnham GAA

 Multyfarnham GAA is a Gaelic Athletic Association club based in the village of Multyfarnham in the north of County Westmeath.
-They are current holders of the Westmeath Junior Championship.
+They compete in the Westmeath Intermediate Football Championship.
+They won the Westmeath Junior Championship in 2022.
 They won the 2017 Westmeath Junior Championship, and subsequently won the 2017 Leinster Junior Club Football Championship before being runners-up in the 2018 All-Ireland Junior Club Football Championship, losing the final to Knocknagree of Cork.
+They are the only team from Westmeath to reach this stage.

+The club's underage setup fields teams of boys and girls up to the minor (under 18) level.